 Can I pop my nose piercing bump?

 NO. With keloids and granulomas there's nothing to pop 'out' of your bump.
-And with pustules, just because you think you're a dab hand at popping pimples on your face, does not mean you should be popping pustules on your piercings.
+And with pustules, just because you think you're a dab hand at popping spots on your face, does not mean you should be popping pustules on your piercings.
 There's the potential for the infection to get much more severe which could, in the long run, actually be a danger to your health as well as making it look a whole lot worse.
 Visit your piercer for help.
 Please.
-If you are tempted, resist and watch Dr Pipple popper instead.

-Help!
-I can't get rid of my nose piercing bump!
+I can't get rid of my nose piercing bump, what now?